tmotl/Repetier-Firmware/README.md

 Included some Fixes the original developers of the branch "repetier/Repetier-Firmware" committed to their firmware.
 Upgraded the Firmware to the latest RF.01.37 (2017-01-20)
 Activated the X35 Temperature-Sensor for RF2000.
+Listed all spare pins for RF1000 or RF2000.
+Fixed the RF2000's Status Message length to 20chars.

 _by Nibbels/Wessix_:
 M3909 Pn Sm         - See "Nibbels/Wessix SenseOffset"